 Trying to prepare meals that everyone in the family enjoys, that fuel your gymnast properly, and that can be made in a timely fashion, is a challenge that I’m sure you all face.
-Do you pick this recipe because it’s what my daughter’s coaches say she should eat?
+Do you pick this recipe because it’s what your daughter’s coaches say she should eat?
 Do you make your other child’s favorite meal, even though it is not enough fuel for your gymnast?
 Do you make something super easy and convenient that does not meet her nutritional needs?
-All of these are questions are SO NORMAL when you are trying to fuel a high-level gymnast.
+All of these are questions are SO NORMAL when you are trying to meal plan and fuel a high-level gymnast.

 - Meal planning (meals and snacks)

 There are often two sides people veer to in meal prepping.
 One side is those who freestyle their meals/snacks every day.
 Their love language is providing their families with delicious food every single day.
 The other side, which most busy parents lean towards, is meal prepping.
 These parents do not have time to go to the grocery store every day, so they pre-plan all their meals out for the week.
 This method often leads to them eating the same thing a few nights a week due to a lack of time to prepare new recipes each day.